Hospital room featuring hospital bed and CCON.

 The Outcome

-The new critical care cameras and network are helping to save lives across the state.
+The critical care cameras and network are helping to save lives across the state, with more than 600 lifesaving consultations conducted each month.

 Elderly patient and nurse sitting at dining table sharing tea and biscuits.